Sybsuper/SybSafetyFirst/README.md

 3. Start or restart your server.
 4. Configure the modules as needed in the `plugins/SybSafetyFirst/modules` directory.

+## Commands

+The following commands are available to server administrators:

+- `/sf reload <module>` - Reloads the module, useful for configuration changes.
+- `/sf enable/disable <module>` - Enables or disables the module on or off.
+- `/sf modules` - Lists all available modules and their current status.

 ## Development

 ### Requirements

 - Kotlin
 - Java
 - Gradle
 - Minecraft server (for testing)

 ### Building the Project

 Run the following command to build the project:

 ```bash
 ./gradlew build
 ```

 Or run a test server with:

 ```bash
 ./gradlew runServer
 ```

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.